pwilmart/PAW_phospho/README.md

 When was the last time (maybe the fist time?) you read the Methods section of a phospho proteomics paper and there was any mention of how the protein sequences were selected so that the modified peptide site numbers reported by the search engine would facilitate comparison to literature and downstream databases (Uniprot.org, PhosphoSitePlus.org, PathwayCommons.org, etc.).
 Phosphorylation residues and site numbers have an implicit dependence on a single specific protein sequence.
 Do you know the full, exact protein sequence that was used to define a residue/position for a PTM in a publication or database resource?

 It seems mind boggling to me that there is basically no discussion of protein sequence choice in phospho peptides studies that I have ever read.
 Amino acid residue and residue position counted from the N-terminus is how phospho sites are reported and tabulated.
 UniProt records have one protein sequence listed and modification sites are given in that protein sequence reference frame.
 Any alternatively spliced protein forms are described but no Swiss-Prot (the reviewed sequences) record lists sites in any alternative protein reference frames.
+Alternative protein forms (insertions, deletions, truncations, protein processing) have different sequences and produce different site numbers (for some of the sites).
 Canonical sequences may or may not have initial Met residues that can cause off by one site number errors.
-Secreted proteins have signal peptides that are not present in the final protein forms but will probably have the signal peptide at the beginning of the FASTA sequence.
+Secreted proteins have signal peptides that are not present in the real protein forms but will probably have the signal peptide at the beginning of the FASTA sequence.
 There are also many mature proteins processed from longer protein sequences.
 What is the site numbering reference frame for those mature proteins?

 An important part of solving problems is thinking them all the way through.
 If we do not ever talk about the protein reference frames for phospho site numbering, just how well has this problem been thought through?
 The is another red flag to me.